Skip to main content

 You will now be able to view the fan speed with sensors.

-Another useful tool Link to heading
+Another useful tool

 During my searches, I also found i8kutils, a package containing some utilities for controlling fans accessible by the i8k2 driver.